mszan/demo-auth-jwt-nestjs-react/README.md

 #### Setting up the environment variables

 You need to set up the environment variables for each service.
-You can find the example environment variables in the `.env.template` file in each service directory.
+You can find the example environment variables in the `.env.template`.
 Simply copying the `.env.template` file to `.env` should be enough to get started.
 However, you may want to adjust some of the values to fit your local environment, such as database connection settings, JWT secret, etc. **The `.env` file should NEVER be committed to the repository, as it contains sensitive information.**.

 ```bash
 cp .env.template .env